aws-samples/aws-online-data-migration-workshop/module4/README.md

 6. Click **Save**

 At the end of this task you should now have:
-• Created an SSH key pair
+• Created an S3 bucket that AWS Transfer for SFTP can use to store your data
 • Added some folders to your S3 bucket to use as your users home destinations

 <br/><br/>